Global dynamics of a Lotka-Volterra competition patch model: Introduction

 \section{Introduction}

 Spatial dispersal of organisms in a heterogeneous environment with uneven resource distribution and varying connectivity have long been recognized as key components of ecological interactions \cite{Cantrell1991,Cantrell1998,hanski1999habitat}.
-Various coupled patch models (or metapopulation models) have been proposed to investigate the impact of the environmental heterogeneity and the connectivity of subregions on the population dynamics.
-Typically a patch model consist of a system of ordinary differential equations with local dynamics in each patch coupled with dispersal dynamics between patches.
+Various models { with multiple patches} (or metapopulation models) have been proposed to investigate the impact of the environmental heterogeneity and the connectivity of subregions on the population dynamics. { For example, metapopulation models have been used to study the effects of habitat fragmentation on biodiversity \cite{fahrig2003effects}, the connectivity of habitat patches on population survival and extinction \cite{fahrig1985habitat}, the impact of dispersal on species richness and species relative abundances \cite{mouquet2003community}, and the outcome of multi-species interactions such as competition \cite{tilman1994competition} and predation \cite{holt1977predation}, etc. } Typically a patch model { consists} of a system of ordinary differential equations with local dynamics in each patch coupled with dispersal dynamics between patches.

 A prominent example of patch models is the Lokta-Volterra competition model on a set of discrete set of habitats \cite{hastings1982dynamics, levin1974dispersion, Takeuchi1996}.
 In this paper, we consider the following $n$-patch two-species Lotka-Volterra competition model: